PopuriAO29/REDRIVER2/README.md

 - **Gh0stBlade** - HLE Emulator code used as a base for Psy-Cross [(link)](https://github.com/TOMB5/TOMB5/tree/master/EMULATOR)
 - **Ben Lincoln** - [This Dust Remembers What It Once Was](https://www.beneaththewaves.net/Software/This_Dust_Remembers_What_It_Once_Was.html) (*TDR*)
 - **Stohrendorf** - [Symdump](https://github.com/stohrendorf/symdump) utility

+# Build instructions
+THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!

+IF YOU WANT TO JUST DOWNLOAD AND INSTALL AND PLAY THE GAME NORMALLY, GO TO APPVEYOR TO DOWNLOAD THE GAME FOR PC AND LINUX!

+### Installing the Required Programs
+If you are Windows user, use the Visual Studio 2019 immediately!